 I am a social scientist studying the consequences of context on political and civic behavior.
 My research shows that who and what we encounter as we go about our everyday lives affects the policies we support and how we interact with government.
 Specializing in causal inference, field experiments, and spatial and geographic analysis, I develop new approaches to the study of social and physical context.

-My research has been published or is forthcoming in the American Political Science Review, the Proceedings of the National Academy of Sciences, the Journal of Public Administration Research and Theory, and elsewhere.
+My research has been published or is forthcoming in the American Political Science Review, Nature, the Proceedings of the National Academy of Sciences, the Journal of Public Administration Research and Theory, and elsewhere.